-All candidates will be provided 250 black and white copies and 250 color copies on 8 $\frac{1}{2}$ x 11 size paper free of charge by A.S.I.ASI for individual candidates' promotion (i.e. these resources cannot be used to promote a slate).
-This service will not be offered until candidate eligibility is verified by the Center for Student Involvement on Wednesday, March 1, 2017Division of Student Life.
+All candidates will be provided 250 black and white copies and 250 color copies on 8 $\frac{1}{2}$ x 11 size paper free of charge by A.S.I. for individual candidates' promotion (i.e. these resources cannot be used to promote a slate).
+This service will not be offered until candidate eligibility is verified by the Center for Student Involvement on Wednesday, March 1, 2017.
 Copies will be ready with 24 - 48 hours by the election committee.
 Candidate must provide the copy in the exact format they desired copied.
 No formatting services will be provided.
-Provide an original through the A.S.I.ASI Administrative Office, U-SU 203.
+Provide an original through the A.S.I.
+Administrative Office, U-SU 203.